Death & Mortality

 Key Quotations

-- It's a weary life, it is; she said — Exhaustion; third-person creates distance; colloquial directness
+- It's a weary life, it is, she said — Colloquial register; doubled emphasis; third-person distancing; weariness as keynote

 "De Profundis" (p.
 153)